Emergency Dentist / Oral Surgery / Bone Grafting and PRF in Rockville Maryland

 - Gum Grafts to gain connected tissue around teeth and dental implants.
 Sometimes when there is gum disease or prior extractions, valuable attached gum tissue can be lost.
 Patients can experience loss of tissue tone around teeth and implants.
 There can be irritated sore gum tissue, bleeding gums, food getting stuck in between and around teeth.
 Often a Gum Graft can restore the strength, volume and tone of gum tissue around teeth and dental implants.

 Platelet Rich Fibrin or PRF Treatment for Implants and Tooth Removal Sites:

+PRF is beginning to be a more popular oral surgeon service.
 PRF is made by spinning a small amount of the patients own blood in a centrifuge for 13 minutes at 2700 RPM.
 PRF is the concentration of white blood cells, fibrin and platelets.
 PRF is the consistency of thick jello.
 It is placed into implant surgery sites and tooth extraction sites to promote faster healing of the jaw bone.
 PRF accelerates the rate of bone healing and decreases the chance of bone infections after surgery.
-Dental Implant Procedures with PFM, heal faster with less pain and swelling and may even experience a superior result.
+Tooth Implant Procedures with PFM, heal faster with less pain and swelling and may even experience a superior result.
 PRF should be placed in any extraction site and any implant site with a bone defect or where there is a reasonable chance of healing complications.

 We offer Full Sedation Dentistry for any procedure.
 Sedative Dentistry may be encouraged for longer Oral Surgeon Services such as Multiple Extractions, multiple dental implants and bone grafts.